Neutral / cushion / high arch

 The Nike Air Zoom Pegasus 35 has a standard running shoe length.
 It follows the usual choices of consumers when it comes to size.
 The available widths of the men’s version are B – Narrow, D – Medium, 2E – Wide, and 4E – Extra Wide.
 The women’s iteration has the B – Medium and D – Wide options.

-This shoe has a foot-shaped last that follows the natural curvature of the human foot.
+This running shoe has a foot-shaped last that follows the natural curvature of the human foot.

 The outsole unit of the Nike Air Zoom Pegasus 35 has a waffle design—comprised of flex grooves and traction nodes— that heightens the flexibility and grip capacity of the platform.